ALTAR-BREAD — An earthy whole-wheat bread used for communion

 PROCEDURE

-(1) Wash the rice in cool water, squeezing gently with your fingers, until the water runs clear.
-Put the rice in 2 cups of cool water to soak for 20 minutes.
+the water runs clear.
+Put the rice in 2 cups of cool water to soak for

 (2) Strain soak water into saucepan and heat.
 Leave rice to dry in strainer.
 Preheat oven to 350º F.